Pre-order The Accidental Empress and step in to Empress Sisi’s world.

 The year is 1853, and the Habsburgs are Europe’s most powerful ruling family.
 With his empire stretching from Austria to Russia, from Germany to Italy, Emperor Franz Joseph is young, rich, and ready to marry.

 Fifteen-year-old Elisabeth, “Sisi,” Duchess of Bavaria, travels to the Habsburg Court with her older sister, who is betrothed to the young emperor.
 But shortly after her arrival at court, Sisi finds herself in an unexpected dilemma…

-Everyone knows Benedict Arnold—the infamous Revolutionary War General who betrayed America and fled to the British as history’s most notorious turncoat.
+Everyone knows Benedict Arnold—the Revolutionary War general who betrayed America and fled to the British—as history’s most notorious turncoat.
 Many know Arnold’s co-conspirator, Major John André, who was apprehended with Arnold’s documents in his boots and hanged at the orders of General George Washington.
-But few know of the integral third character in the plot; a charming and cunning young woman, who not only contributed to the betrayal but orchestrated it.
+But few know of the integral third character in the plot: a charming young woman who not only contributed to the betrayal but orchestrated it.